felixge/felixge.de/content/posts/implementing-state-machines-in-postgresql/index.md

 **Join me at Apple**: If the article above has you excited, come and join my team at Apple.
 We're hiring Go and PostgreSQL developers in Shanghai, China right now.
-Relocation is possible, just [send me an e-mail](mailto:felixge_jobs@apple.com?subject=PostgreSQL/Go Developer Role) to find out more about this role.
+Relocation is possible, just <a href="mailto:felixge_jobs@apple.com?subject=PostgreSQL/Go Developer Role">send me an e-mail</a> to find out more about this role.

 <small>Thanks to Thorsten Ball and Johannes Boyne for reviewing.</small>